eejdoowad/Chip8/README.md

-# Chip8
+# Chip-8

-A mostly working, definitely over-engineered, Chip-8 Emulator
+A mostly working, somewhat over-engineered, Chip-8 Emulator

-Written in C with SDL2 and supports windows, unix, and the web (via emscripten)
+Written in C with SDL2 and supports windows, unix (tested on ubuntu/mac), and the web (via emscripten)

 MIT Licensed

 Online demo: http://eejdoowad.github.io/Chip8/ (controls are '2', 'q', 'z', 'x')

-Platform-specific build instructions can be found in the build directories
+Platform-specific build instructions can be found in the build subdirectories

 References: